 Both liquid fabric softener and dryer sheets can leave stains on freshly washed clothes.
-The stains can happen because of user error (yes, you caused the problem) or simply because of the nature of the products.
+The stains can happen because of user error (yes, you caused the problem) or simply because of the chemical ingredients and nature of the products.

 Learn how to avoid the stains and how to remove them if they happen.

-Fabric softeners and dryer sheets work by leaving a lubricating coating on fabrics to make them feel softer next to our skin.
+Fabric softeners and dryer sheets work by leaving a lubricating coating on fabric fibers to make them feel softer next to our skin.

 The main product ingredient is often a silicone that binds to the fibers.
 Excessive amounts of the coating will leave deposits on your clothes, especially after drying at high heat, that appear as grease or oily stains on the fabric.
 If there is excess liquid fabric softener, the spots will sometimes appear as blue streaks.

-How Do I Prevent Fabric Softener and Dryer Sheet Stains on Clothes?
+How to Prevent Fabric Softener and Dryer Sheet Stains on Clothes

 It is also key to avoid overloading the washer.
 Without room to move easily through the water and fabric softener solution, some clothes will get excessive exposure and cause streaks or spotting.